ISCDtoolbox/LinearElasticity/README.md

 you can test the installation and look at examples by entering the [demos](demos) directory.

 #####Usage
-elastic program is called in command line.
-Open a terminal and type

-    elastic --help

-or

-    elastic -h

-to know the list of options and flags.
+After compiling elastic as described above, you should have an executable file in your $HOME/bin directory.
+If your PATH variable is correctly set to this directory, elastic can be called with the following syntax:

+    usage: elastic [+/-v | -h] [-n nit] [-r res] [-t typ] source_file[.mesh] [-s data_file[.sol]] [-o output_file[.sol]]

 The square braces indicate optional arguments.
-Some commands have flags, some others do no. Some flags are optional, some are mandatory.
-The help output looks like this:
+Some commands have flags, some others do not.

-    usage: elastic [+/-v | -h] [-n nit] [-r res] [-t typ] source_file[.mesh] [-s data_file[.sol]] [-o output_file[.sol]]

 The options and flags are:

     --help       show the syntax and exit.